Causes and risk factors of anal cancer

 There are some risk factors that can increase your chance of developing anal cancer.
 Most anal cancers are caused by the human papillomavirus (HPV).

 Risk factors can increase the chance of a person developing a certain type of cancer.
-Having one or more risk factors does not mean you will definitely get anal cancer.
+Having 1 or more risk factor does not mean you will definitely get anal cancer.
 If you do not have any risk factors, it does not mean you will not get anal cancer.

-If you are worried about anal cancer and would like to talk to someone, we're here.
+If you are worried about anal cancer and would like to talk to someone, we are here.
 You can:

 Human papilloma virus (HPV)

 There are over 100 types of HPV.
 Some types are more likely to cause cancer than others.
 Some types may cause genital warts.
-Using a condom can help reduce the risk of getting HPV.
+The types of HPV usually linked to anal cancer are HPV16 and HPV18.
+Using a condom might help to reduce the risk of getting HPV.

-Usually, our immune system gets rid of the HPV infection without it causing any problems.
-But a small number of HPV infections may lead to cancer developing.
+The immune system usually gets rid of HPV without it causing any problems.
+But a small number of HPV infections eventually lead to cancer developing.
+If you smoke or have a weakened immune system, your body may find it harder to get rid of HPV.

 Sexual activity